MelonKony/millmint/site/factbook/industry/state-industry/cosma.md

 Commercial, industrial and government telecommunications are managed by a seperate internal department called the **Industrial Telecommunications Office**.

-Cosma was founded as a department of the [[post|Commonwealth Post]] in 1926, but was spun off into its own company in the postwar period.
+Cosma was founded as a department of the [[Commonwealth Post]] in 1926, but was spun off into its own company in the postwar period.
 Today, it serves nearly 22 million customers across Vekllei and abroad.
 It is headquartered in [[Summers]], which is also the site of the Transatlantic Interchange managed by the company.